erikbryant/wowArbitrage/README.md

 # World of Warcraft Auction House Addon

-Arbitrages searches the auction house for arbitrage opportunities.
+Arbitrage searches the auction house for arbitrage opportunities.
 When it finds them it sets them as favorites in the auction house.

 ## Development links, tips